hexabethimal/FixedVR/README.md

 ## What is FixedVR?
 This is a VR motion controller for forward movement in games, while walking or running in-place in real life.
 FixedVR does not require a movement harness or a large play area and is designed for both able-bodied individuals and those with disabilities or limited mobility.

 With FixedVR, movement-in-place is combined with the ability to navigate corners or obstacles, bend down, sidestep, turn around in place without moving, and stop when desired.
-It is compatible with games running through SteamVR that support continous movement (not teleportation-only movement).
+It is compatible with games running through SteamVR that support continuous movement (not teleportation-only movement).

 As human movement varies based on individual differences, FixedVR provides multiple settings to adapt movement response to user preferences.
 Mouse-over tooltips provide extra information to help you make meaningful determinations about settings choices.
 Movement settings can be changed in-game as frequently as needed, without requiring restart.
 A debug panel is additionally available for those troubleshooting movement while making code adjustments.